zeroxf89/agenticSeek/README.md

 provider_model: Set the model to use by the agent.

 provider_server_address: can be set to anything if you are not using the server provider.

-## Current capabilities

-- All running locally
-- Reasoning with deepseek R1
-- Code execution capabilities (Python, Golang, C, etc..)
-- Shell control capabilities in bash
-- Will try to fix errors by itself
-- Routing system, select the best agent for the task
-- Fast text-to-speech using kokoro.
-- Speech to text.
-- Memory compression (reduce history as interaction progresses using summary model)
-- Recovery: recover and save session from filesystem.